 Heritage Center Museum/Cooke-Kuhlman Home

-The Heritage Center Museum/Cooke- Kuhlman Home located at 5717 Main Street is set to reopen to the public Saturday, March 13.
-We will be open Saturdays only from 11 – 2.
-We will be following all current COVID-19 protocols.
+The Heritage Center Museum/Cooke- Kuhlman Home located at 5717 Main Street is now open Saturdays from 11:00 – 2:00 and Sundays from 1:00 – 4:00.
+Admission is always free but we always appreciate donations.
 Mask wearing is strongly encouraged inside the Museum for those that have not been vaccinated.

 Historical Village Buildings